Blue Bombers announce team award winners

 He is third in the CFL with 50 field goals and third in percentage at 89.1, hitting on 41 of 46 attempts.
 He has also connected on 54 of 59 convert attempts.
 His 89.1 field goal percentage heading into the final game of the regular season ranks second highest in team history, behind only Justin Medlock’s 89.4 mark, set in 2018.

 This is Castillo’s first team nomination as a member of the Blue Bombers and second of his career.
 The 32-year-old was named the Most Outstanding Special Teams Player with the B.C.
 Lions in 2019, the same season he was named to the CFL All-Star Team.

 Most Outstanding Rookie

-The next round of voting for the CFL awards will see the West and East Division winners announced next Wednesday, with the CFL’s Most Outstanding Player Awards announced during Grey Cup week in Hamilton.
+The next round of voting for the CFL awards will see the West and East Division winners announced, followed by the CFL’s Most Outstanding Player Awards announced during Grey Cup week in Hamilton.